Bhumi18/Polygon-zkEVM-bridge-example/README.md

 ```

-- You can check that the value `pingValue` on the `PingReceiver` had change
+- You can check that the value `pingValue` on the `PingReceiver` had change.